Brass outdoor faucet mounted on siding, how to fix a leaky outdoor faucet

 Can I do this in winter?
 You can, but a freezing faucet repair is miserable.
 Better to wait for a thaw or shut off the outdoor line for the winter and repair in spring.

-An outdoor faucet leak is one of those tiny problems that gets bigger the longer you ignore it — drips become foundation issues, frost cracks become flooded basements.
-The good news: a 20-minute washer swap solves 80% of cases.
+An outdoor faucet leak gets uglier the longer you ignore it.
+Drips turn into foundation issues.
+Frost cracks turn into flooded basements. a 20-minute washer swap solves 80% of cases.
 Spend the $3 today, save the water bill (and the wall) tomorrow.

 More Plumbing guides